macstadium/orka-actions-connect/README.md

 ### Workflow

 You will need to add ~30 lines to your existing GitHub Actions workflow definition.
-This will handle spinning up a new macOS compute resource based on an image you've defined, passing your existing workflow to that new VM, and finally tearing the VM down and remove the runner from GitHub.
+This will handle spinning up a new macOS compute resource based on an image you've defined, passing your existing workflow to that new VM, and finally tearing the VM down and removing the runner from GitHub.

 >[View the workflow documentation](https://github.com/jeff-vincent/orka-actions-spin-up/blob/master/README.md)